sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ## Prerequisites
 - You set up SAP Build App and entered the lobby.
 - You set up SAP Process Automation, and created the process described in the tutorial group [Create a Sales Order Process and Enable Triggering Via API](https://developers.sap.com/group.sap-build-apps-process-trigger-enable.html).
-- You know the `definitionId` for the process you created.
-- You have set up the destination to SAP Build Process Automation, as described in [Create Destination to Trigger Process from any Service](https://developers.sap.com/tutorials/spa-create-service-instance-destination.html).
+- You have set up a service key for the SAP Build Process Automation service, and a destination to the service, as described in Step 1 of [7 - Trigger Process from Your App](codejam-07-connect-app-process).